Adverse Possession of Land

 The Land Registry is a Government body recording property ownership in England and Wales.
+Deeds and documents can be ordered online by anyone as they are available to the public.

 You must fit the criteria set out in the Practice Guide which is basically:-

-10 years of adverse possession – after which the “squatter” can apply to be registered in place of the legal owner.
+You must have 10 years of adverse possession – after which the “squatter” can apply to be registered in place of the legal owner.

-On application the Registry will serve notice on those persons interested in the land such as the legal owner, neighbouring properties, and the mortgage lender who has a charge secured on the property.
+On application the Registry will serve notice on those persons interested in the land such as the legal owner, neighbouring properties, and the mortgage lender who has a charge (loan) secured on the property.

 The application can be opposed by these interested parties.

-Adverse possession requires factual possession and physical control of the land and intention to possess without legal owner’s consent.
+Adverse possession requires factual possession and physical control of the land and intention to possess without the legal owner’s consent.

-Intention to possess means showing intention to possess in one’s own name and on one’s own behalf and to exclude the world at large including the legal owner
+Intention to possess means showing intention to possess in one’s own name and on one’s own behalf and to exclude the world at large including the legal owner.

 Evidence will be required.

 Land Registry may require a physical inspection.
+(Highly likely)

 There is no guarantee of success with an Adverse Possession claim.
 It is dependent upon Land Registry adjudication.